How to Accelerate Your Chinese with Anki Flashcards

 To add new individual cards to a deck, first click on the deck you want to add the new card to, then press “add” on the toolbar at the top of the screen.
 In the image below, the new card will go into the Chinese Sentences deck.

 This is where you enter the information to make a new card.
 At the top of the screen, you can change the type (this changes the fields and how the card looks when finished) or the deck.
 The fields are pretty self-explanatory and should be filled out according to how they are labeled.
 Once you click add, the card will automatically be added to its respective deck.
-It’s easiest to add audio and pinyin later after the card has been created, and I’ll show you how to do that later in tips.
+It’s easiest to add audio after the card has been created, and I’ll show you how to do that later in tips.
 When you are done adding cards, click “close” in the bottom right corner.

 To see all the cards in your deck, click on “browse” from the main screen.